-- To provide an efficient waste removal service - To minimise waste through recycling - To increase the lifespan of the landfill site - Provide an environment not detrimental to the health, mental and physical wellbeing of the community households to approximately 22,516 units, the percentage of households with access to kerb side waste collection will increase to 87,0% over the next four (4) years.
+- To provide an efficient waste removal service - To minimise waste through recycling - To increase the lifespan of the landfill site - Provide an environment not detrimental to the health, mental and physical wellbeing of the community

 Around 75% of households in the Victor Khanye local Municipality receive weekly kerbside refuse removal collection services, with 21% serviced by means of the provision of plastic bags and skip removal.
-If we extrapolate the figure by the projected SDBIP outer year targets to 2017/18, based on available resources and funding availability and taking cognisance of the known increase in
+If we extrapolate the figure by the projected SDBIP1 outer year targets to 2017/18, based on available resources and funding availability and taking cognisance of the known increase in households to approximately 22,516 units, the percentage of households with access to kerb side waste collection will increase to 87,0% over the next four (4) years.